 PCO grows over time, which can be many weeks, months or even some years after your cataract surgery.

-If you had a cataract operation recently and have problems with your vision, you should contact your eye specialist as soon as possible.
+If you have had a cataract operation recently and have problems with your vision, you should contact our eye specialist as soon as possible.

 What is the treatment for posterior capsule opacification?

 PCO causes gradual vision impairment, like an actual cataract.
 When it begins to affect your daily activities, you may want to seek corrective treatment.

 You can have a procedure called YAG laser capsulotomy to restore your vision.
 It is a safe, painless outpatient procedure that takes just a few minutes.

 We use a laser to open a small part of the affected lens capsule, allowing light to pass through again.
 Learn more about this treatment by watching our videos on YAG laser capsulotomy.

 If you have cloudy or blurry vision after cataract surgery, book an appointment to get tested for posterior capsule opacification.

 Our expert ophthalmologists can diagnose your condition and offer a fast resolution.

 During your initial appointment, you will receive a thorough eye exam and will be able to ask any questions you have about PCO.